ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 * `--port=` - The parameter that specifies the port the RabbitMQ server is listening on.
 * `list exchanges` - A `rabbitmqadmin` command to list the database members of the RabbitMQ deployment.

-Documentation and other examples for `rabbitmqadmin` are on the RabbitMQ [Management Command-Line Tool](https://www.rabbitmq.com/management-cli.html) page.
+Documentation and other examples for `rabbitmqadmin` are on the RabbitMQ [Management Command-Line Tool](https://www.rabbitmq.com/management-cli.html){: .external} page.

 ## Using the self-signed certificate
 {: #rabbitmq-selfsigned-cert}